-MOUSENET and its sequel MOUSEMOBILE (published October 1st, 2013) are books for children 8 – 12.
-They tell how mice evolved into a species just as smart as humans, and are now using those smarts to slow down the rate of climate change.
+MOUSENET and its sequels MOUSEMOBILE and MOUSE MISSION (to be published October 6, 2015) are books for children 8 – 12.
+They tell how mice evolved into a species just as smart as humans, and use those smarts to slow down the rate of climate change.

-It all began when mice watched young geeks working in Silicon Valley, and found after a few months that they had learned how to operate computers themselves.
-These mice told their friends, who told their friends, and soon mice throughout the land could e-mail each other, and write opinions in mouse blogs, and check facts in Whiskerpedia, and take on-line courses on nutrition and safety and human behavior and world events.
+It all began when mice watched young geeks working in Silicon Valley, and learned how to operate computers themselves.
+These mice taught their friends, who taught their friends, and soon mice throughout the land could e-mail each other, and write opinions in mouse blogs, and check facts in Whiskerpedia, and take on-line courses on nutrition and safety and human behavior and world events.

 But using human computers was a pain.
 The mice desperately needed a computer their size, one they could use behind the walls.
 The Big Cheese, leader of the Mouse Nation, launched a search–and a clan in Cleveland, Ohio, reported the great news: an inventor and his ten-year-old niece had just made the world’s smallest computer.